 Gmail is used by over a billion users throughout the world for business as well as personal purposes but is blocked in China.
-Not just Gmail, the entire Google service are blocked in the region.
+Not just Gmail, the entire Google service is blocked in the region.

-To unblock Gmail in China, you will need a VPN that happens to work in China or otherwise you will have to refund it.
+To unblock Gmail in China, you will need a VPN that happens to work in China, or otherwise, you will have to refund it.
 Only a handful of VPNs work in China though.

 How to Unblock Gmail in China